What you observe

 Related

-- KYC guide — how the user becomes KYC-verified in the first place
+- KYC guide — how a user becomes KYC-verified

 - KYC and attestation — the trust model